sha015/expense-tracker-etbss/README.md

 # Expense Tracker – ETBSS

-This project is a simple Expense Tracker application developed using Flutter.
-It allows users to record their daily expenses, monitor spending patterns, and manage budgets effectively.
+**ETBSS (Expense Tracker for Budgeting and Spending System)** is a simple Flutter application developed to track daily expenses, manage budgets, and monitor spending habits.

 ---